AllenNeuralDynamics/rp2040.pio-ltc264x/README.md

 Driver for producing DAC output values from the LTC2641 and LTC2642.

-This library uses the PIO program to send analog values from memory to the LTC2641.
+This library uses a PIO program to send analog values from memory to the LTC2641.

 ## Examples
 To see this driver in action, have a look at the [examples](./examples) folder.